CompBtBs/COBRAxy/docs/tools/flux-to-map.md

 - Include comprehensive legends and annotations

 ### Performance Tips
-- Use HMRcore for faster processing and clearer visualizations
 - Reduce dataset size for initial exploratory analysis
 - Process large datasets in batches if memory constrained
 - Cache intermediate results for parameter optimization